 Project risk management is a complex process of identifying, analyzing, and categorizing potential risks that can occur during the project’s lifetime and creating response strategies that would keep the project on track.

 Effective risk management in software engineering is not reactive.
 Rather, it consists of careful planning for possible risks ahead of time and figuring out how to manage them once they occur.
 Or, if possible, avoid them altogether.
-It is important to remember that risks can be both negative (that lead to Threats) and positive (that open up Opportunities).
+It is significant to remember that risks can be both negative (that lead to Threats) and positive (that open up Opportunities).
 A good example of an Opportunity is a team finishing their tasks ahead of schedule.
 For that reason, risk management should not only be about mitigating the negative effects of risks but also about taking advantage of positive ones and turning them into Opportunities.

 Steps of the Effective Risk Management Process